Nahaivska13/Service-station-management-system-/README.md

 ## Overview
 "Katalizator" is a relational database system designed for a car service station.
-The system helps to **manage clients, track service orders, monitor spare parts inventory, and assign tasks to employees**.
+The system helps to manage clients, track service orders, monitor spare parts inventory, and assign tasks to employees**.
-This project demonstrates skills in **database design, SQL, data analytics**.
+This project demonstrates skills in database design, SQL, data analytics.

 ---

 ## Key Features
-- **Order Management:** Tracks the full lifecycle of a service order from client request to completion.
+- **Order Management:** tracks the full lifecycle of a service order from client request to completion.
-- **Inventory & Supplier Tracking:** Manages stock levels and supplier information for spare parts.
+- **Inventory & Supplier Tracking:** manages stock levels and supplier information for spare parts.
-- **Service & Labor Integration:** Links services to qualified workers and calculates costs.
+- **Service & Labor Integration:** links services to qualified workers and calculates costs.
-- **Data Analysis & Reporting:** Includes complex SQL queries for business insights such as top services, employee performance, and stock status.
+- **Data Analysis & Reporting:** includes complex SQL queries for business insights such as top services, employee performance, and stock status.

 ---